restrad/website/README.md

-Project 2 for ITMD 361

 Project Description

-This project builds on Project One, which you will fully style with CSS to provide a basic typographic treatment and responsive design that makes judicious use of media queries and relative units (em/rem, vw, %).
+Fully style with CSS to provide a basic typographic treatment and responsive design that makes judicious use of media queries and relative units (em/rem, vw, %).
 You will deploy your pages to a server pointed at by your personal domain name, or a subdomain if you have an existing professional web presence

 Project Goals